 February 5th 2018: Return to Goa.

-March 18th 2018: Take the evening flight from Goa to Beirut via Mumbai.
+March 18th 2018: Take the evening flight from Goa to Beirut in Lebanon via Mumbai.

 March 19th 2018: Arrive mid-morning in Beirut on route to a tourist destination called Jounieh which is about an hour North of the city.

 As with all Mediterranean resorts, I realised pretty fast that March is between seasons.
 The summers being the same as any other Mediterranean location and winters when you can ski on snow slopes less than an hour out of town.